Kyle-Law/racer/README.md

 ### Start the Frontend

 First, run your preference of `npm install && npm start` or `yarn && yarn start` at the root of this project.
 Then you should be able to access http://localhost:3000.

-## Project Requirements

-This starter code base has directions for you in `src/client/assets/javascript/index.js`.
-There you will be directed to use certain asynchronous methods to achieve tasks.
-You will know you're making progress as you can play through more and more of the game.

 ### API Calls